-Unrestricted net position - Unrestricted net position represents resources derived from charges for services, and miscellaneous revenues.
+Unrestricted net position - Unrestricted net position represents resources derived from grants and contributions not restricted to specific programs, charges for services, and miscellaneous revenues.
 These resources are used for transactions relating to the educational and general operations of the Charter School, and may be used at the discretion of the Board to meet current expenses for those purposes.